The National Search and Rescue Council

 National Search and Rescue Manual

-Published by AMSA on behalf of the Australian National Search and Rescue Council.
+This is the latest edition of the National Search and Rescue Manual published by AMSA on behalf of the Australian National Search and Rescue Council (December 2013 Edition).

-The NATSARMAN in it's entirety can be found here : National Search and Rescue Manual
+The NATSAR Manual in its entirety can be found here : National Search and Rescue Manual

 © The National Search and Rescue Manual is copyright.
 The reproduction of this work in whole or in part is invited for search and rescue purposes other than commercial purposes provided due acknowledgment is given to the Australian National Search and Rescue Council.

-Amendment sheets are included online to show what changes have been made annually.
+An amendment sheet is included at the beginning of the Manual to show which updates have been made since the previous version.
 If you are maintaining a printed version of the Manual, you might find it worthwhile to have a look at the amendment sheets as some amendments to Chapters or Appendices might be small enough to only require a manuscript amendment, thereby saving some printing.

-The National SAR Council and the Australian Maritime Safety Authority are unable to provide hard copies of the SAR Manuals.
-To print the manual in it's entirety, simply open the PDF link above and print from the toolbar.
+The National SAR Council and the Australian Maritime Safety Authority are unable to provide hard copies of the National Search and Rescue Manual.
+To print the manual in its entirety, simply open the PDF link above and print from the toolbar.

 Accessing the National SAR Manual by Sections